Links on Android Authority may earn us a commission. Learn more.

 Moving over to macOS, the 13-inch MacBook Pro has finally ditched the much-maligned butterfly keyboard in favor of the Magic Keyboard.
-Even better, the 2020 refresh is the first to make the move to Apple’s own M1 silicone.
+Even better, the 2020 refresh is the first to make a move to Apple’s own M1 silicone.
 You can opt for 10th-generation Intel chips, though Apple’s in-house chips are the future.

 See also: The best Apple MacBook accessories

 MacBook Air (M1)

 Right now, the MacBook Air is probably the better Mac laptop for students.
 It’s slimmer and lighter than the MacBook Pro, though it matches the Pro with an M1 chip.
-While the MacBook Air may not be a top pick for gaming, it does pack Intel Iris graphics and a crisp Retina display.
-The MacBook Air was upgraded to the Magic Keyboard before the MacBook Pro and it has a 20-percent larger trackpad for Multi-Touch gestures.
+While the MacBook Air may not be a top pick for gaming, it packs Intel Iris graphics and a crisp Retina display.
+The MacBook Air was upgraded to the Magic Keyboard before the MacBook Pro, and it has a 20-percent larger trackpad for Multi-Touch gestures.

 See also: The best MacBook deals